satindersingh472/myride_api/readMe.md

 <br>

 ## `POST` <br>
-post method will post a new booking for a ride with a valid token and ride id.
+post method will post a new booking for a ride with a valid token and ride id. <br>

 **Required Headers** <br>
 ```